alexandreborges/malwoverview/README.md

        $ pip3.11 install -U pathlib
        $ pip3.11 install -U configparser

-4. To check an Android mobile you need to install the "adb" program by executing the following command:
+4. To check an Android mobile you need to install the "adb" tool:

-       # apt get install adb
+       $ sudo apt get install adb

    PS: before trying Android's options, check:

-       * If the adb program is listed in the PATH environment variable.
+       * If the adb tool is listed in the PATH environment variable.
        * If the system has authorized access to the device by using "adb devices -l"